Search found 59 matches

 Re: NodeJS library to sync Zotero data with bookends using JXA

 Thanks, Jon, I will!
 It completely crashes and afterwards, all the groups programmatically created with libraryWindow.groupItems.push(bookends.GroupItem({name:"new group's name"})); are gone.
-They can be retrieved by "Flatten Groups List Hierarchy", but are then in some previous ...
+They can be retrieved by "Flatten Groups List Hierarchy", but are then in some previous state (the script ...

 - Thu Apr 29, 2021 11:47 am